 Editions that are below 1.8 Community Edition (1.8 CE) or 1.13 Enterprise Edition (1.13EE) are typically considered outdated. stores using any of these might already be experiencing problems, especially with third-party plug-ins.
 For these stores, the move must be made as early as possible.

 The first step in your preparations, naturally, will be taking back-ups.
 Take complete backup of all the files, folders and databases.
 Here’s the first decision you’ll take: Which all data do you really want to take along?
 Outdated, useless data, (e.g. logs with recently viewed items) will probably be of no use and it’s best you don’t take that data along with you.

-Secondly, migration best practices strongly recommend you create a clone store of your existing store that’s running on Magento 1.x.
+Secondly, upgrade to magento 2, strongly recommend you create a clone store of your existing store that’s running on Magento 1.x.
 That’s because when you actually go for migration, you’ll be using that cloned store, not your real, live store for the migration process.